Wildlife Photography in the Rain: From Drab to Fab

 photo of a fox in the rainCanon EOS 7D Mark II, 70-200mm, f4 1/1250th at 1600 ISO.

-So, while you're keeping yourself and your gear dry, take a moment to observe the mood the rain is creating and think about how you can capture it to help tell the story in your images.
+So, while you're keeping yourself and your gear dry, take a moment to observe the atmosphere the rain is creating and think about how you can capture it to help tell the story in your images.

 Gear Up for Wildlife Photography in the Rain

-Weather-sealed camera bodies are specifically designed to withstand adverse conditions.
-These are typically built with more durable materials and have rubber gaskets and seals at all potential points of entry—like where the lens attaches or where various dials and buttons are located.
+Weather-sealed camera bodies have rubber gaskets and seals at all potential points of entry, such as where the lens attaches or where various dials and buttons are located.
+This means you can keep shooting during a light drizzle or in heavy rain for up to 30 minutes, without worrying about your gear.

 The Role of Lens Hoods